Showmax/prometheus-ethtool-exporter/README.md

 You can either use this as a standalone exporter that listens on an HTTP port, or use it to save data on disk in a .prom file either periodically or just once, and run it from cron or something similar.

+Warning: since 0.3.0, the code relies on Python3 specific code.
+If you need to use Python2, use the 0.2.6 version.
 # Usage
 ```
 usage: ethtool-exporter.py [-h] (-f TEXTFILE_NAME | -l LISTEN) [-i INTERVAL]